Making the Most of Exhibiting in Events Like the Incognito Art Show

 And remeber, this is also for your buyer, so if you want the buyer to follow you, make sure your handwriting is clear and easy to read.

-The Incognito Art Show does attract some very big names in the art world, eg. Julia Gutman and Reg Mombassa, and in 2023 had over 2,000 artists enter over 5,000 art works.
+The Incognito Art Show does attract some very big names in the art world, eg. Julia Gutman and Reg Mombassa, and in 2024 had over 5,000 artists enter over 7,000 art works.

 Share Your Own Joy, Create Your Own Success

 The best approach is to also share your joy of being part of the Incognito Art Show and share stories about your participation via your blog and posts on Facebook and Instagram.
 Be sure to tag the @IncognitoArtShow and make good use of the hashtags.
+And work with the requirements of the art show.

 Maximising Your Participation in the Incognito Art Show